Why Workers are Excited about Automation

 One job humans and machines can share tasks is human resources.
 Payroll, for example, is best done by machines.
 The reason is simple – machines are better at following rules than people are.
 Once rules are automated for the various parts of the payroll process – calculating tax from different countries, accounting for benefits, etc… – payroll is performed quickly and easily, and with no human error.
 An automated system is also capable of unifying data from across the globe into a single report, making all of the information an employer needs easy to find.

-Automating payroll relieves human resource workers of a difficult, time consuming, and often frustrating task with far-reaching consequences when mistakes are made.
-The time saved can be used for one of the many other human resource responsibilities, such as training employees in new skills or building a more cohesive environment.
+Payroll platforms with automation relieves human resource workers of a difficult, time consuming, and often frustrating task with far-reaching consequences when mistakes are made.
+The time saved by automating payroll can be used for one of the many other human resource responsibilities, such as training employees in new skills or building a more cohesive environment.
 Those tasks are better suited for people, not machines.

 From self-driving cars to customer service chatbots, technology is changing how work is done in virtually every field.
 By embracing the changes, we can speed the process of increased productivity.
 That’s what opens doors to innovation, and new, more valuable roles for people.